dpaiton/sparsecodingintime/README.md

-# sparsecodingintime
+# Sparse Coding in Iime
-Implementation of BA Olshausen (2003) - Learning Sparse, Overcomplete Representations of Time-Varying Natural Images
+Python implementation of BA Olshausen (2003) - Learning Sparse, Overcomplete Representations of Time-Varying Natural Images More information to come...